chm-anastasiya/selectivity-determinants-ML/Prediction for new SMILES/README.md

 ===================================

-This directory contains a Jupyter notebook that **applies all trained models—binary activity classifiers, pKi regressors and pair-wise selectivity classifiers** to unseen molecules provided as SMILES strings.
+This directory contains a Jupyter notebook that **applies all trained
+models: binary activity classifiers, pKi regressors and pair-wise selectivity classifiers** to unseen molecules provided as SMILES strings.

 Notebook